graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

 Built in Controller Action Methods:

 -   `this.Ok(fieldValue)` : Return _fieldValue_ as the resolved value of the field and indicate to the runtime that everything completed successfully.
 -   `this.Error(message)`: Indicates a problem.
+The field will resolve to a `null` value automatically.
 Child fields are not processed and an error message with the given text and error code is added to the response payload.
 -   `this.StartBatch()` : Initiates the start a of a new batch.
 See [batch operations](../controllers/batch-operations.md) for details.
 -   `this.Unauthorized()`: Indicate the user is not authorized to request the field.
 A message telling them as such will be added to the result and no child fields will be processed.
-The field will be returned a `null` value automatically.
+The field will resolve to a `null` value automatically.
 This is sometimes necessary for data-level validation that can't be readily determined from an `[Authorize]` attribute or query level validation.
 -   `this.BadRequest()`: Commonly used in conjunction with `this.ModelState`.
 This result indicates the data supplied to the method is not valid for the operation.
-If given the model state collection an error for each validation error is rendered.
+If given a model state collection, an error for each validation error is rendered.
 -   `this.InternalServerError()`: Indicates an unintended error, such as an exception occurred.
 The supplied message will be added to the response and no child fields will be resolved.

 ### Directive Action Results